White areas on a Layer Mask are transparent and black areas hide that part of the image completely. Grey areas partially hide the image.

 Apply Image can be applied to a Layer Mask by first selecting the mask and then Menu > Image > Apply Image.
 Any effect is then selectively applied to the lighter areas.

 The Properties Window for a Layer Mask has some useful options with sliders for Density and Feather, as well as shortcut buttons to Select and Mask and Colour Range Tools.

-Use CRTR + A on the mask to select all, then ALT + BACKSPACE will fill it with black, alternatively CMD + I will do the same.
+Use CRTR + A on the mask to select all, then ALT + BACKSPACE will fill it with black.

 To copy a layer masks onto another mask use ALT + CLICK and drag it to the new position to copy it over.

-ALT + Click opens the mask to view it and edit it and again to close it.
+ALT + Click opens the mask to view it and edit it and do this again to close it.

 CMD + CLICK selects a mask and makes the selection live.

 ALT + Create Layer Mask produces an inverted layer mask, which is black, so nothing shows through.